zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 - B: 20 minutes of video service, for subscribing to the video of A.
 - The remaining five audience members:
   - The initial 10 minutes: 10 minutes of video service × 5, for subscribing to the video of A.
-  - The initial 10 minutes: 10 minutes of video service × 5, for subscribing to the video of both A and B.
+  - The subsequent 10 minutes: 10 minutes of video service × 5, for subscribing to the video of both A and B.

 Service minutes = (10 minutes of audio service + 10 minutes of video service) + 20 minutes of video service + (50 minutes of video service + 50 minutes of video service) = 10 minutes of audio service + 130 minutes of video service.